anhogan/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to authenticate a user’s session and allow them to access unique components of the app.
+They are stored on the client side and help the site make decisions about data transfer.

 - [ ] What steps can you take in your web apps to keep your data secure?

+To help keep data secure, you can implement protected routes that require a valid, authenticated token on the client-side before that data is displayed for the user.
+Putting in automated session timeouts can help protect that information from being shared / viewed / used by unauthorized users.

 - [ ] Describe how web servers work.

+Web servers store code for an application and load (or host) the information for the website when the URL and domain name is requested by a user.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  C - POST - create a new instance in the database / server
+	R - GET - read the current information in the database / server U - PUT - updated an existing entry on the database / server D - DELETE - delete an entry on the database / server

 ## Project Set Up